vrecan/death/README.md

 ```
 ## Use The Library
 ```
+package main

 import (
 	DEATH "github.com/vrecan/death"
 	SYS "syscall"
 )

+func main() {
 	death := DEATH.NewDeath(SYS.SIGINT, SYS.SIGTERM) //pass the signals you want to end your application defer death.Close()

-//when you want to block for shutdown signals death.WaitForDeath() // this will finish when a signal of your type is sent to your application
+	//when you want to block for shutdown signals death.WaitForDeath() // this will finish when a signal of your type is sent to your application }
 ```

 ### Close Other Objects On Shutdown
 <p>One simple feature of death is that it can also close other objects when shutdown starts</p>
 ```
+package main

 import (
 	DEATH "github.com/vrecan/death"
 	SYS "syscall"
 )

+func main() {
 	death := DEATH.NewDeath(SYS.SIGINT, SYS.SIGTERM) //pass the signals you want to end your application defer death.Close()

-objects := make([]DEATH.Closable,0)
+	objects := make([]DEATH.Closable, 0)

-objects = append(objects, &{}newType) // this will work as long as the type implements a Close method
+	objects = append(objects, &NewType{}) // this will work as long as the type implements a Close method

-//when you want to block for shutdown signals death.WaitForDeath(objects...) // this will finish when a signal of your type is sent to your application
+	//when you want to block for shutdown signals death.WaitForDeath(objects...) // this will finish when a signal of your type is sent to your application }

+type NewType struct {
+}

+func (n *NewType) Close() {
+}
 ```